dickravison/health_fitness_tracker/README.md

 - `TT_100M_SECS` - the users 100M swim time trial in secs
 - `SWIM_LEVEL` - the users level of swimming, please read [here](https://alancouzens.blogspot.com/2010/01/are-you-skilled-swimmer.html)

-There is also a limit of how low the calories can go which is controlled by the `CALORIE_FLOOR` variable, with a default setting as 1600.
+There is also a limit of how low the calories can go which is controlled by the `CALORIE_FLOOR` variable, with a default setting of 1600.